DevShreeom/FA/latest/README.txt

-  manifest.webmanifest  App install details + home-screen shortcuts. sw.js                 Offline service worker. icons/                App icons. robots.txt            Search-engine rules. sitemap.xml           Sitemap template. humans.txt            The people behind it.
+  manifest.webmanifest  App install details + home-screen shortcuts. sw.js                 Offline service worker. icons/                App icons. fonts/                Inter typeface (SIL OFL) and its licence.
+Keep with index.html. robots.txt            Search-engine rules. sitemap.xml           Sitemap template. humans.txt            The people behind it.
 Linked from the footer.
   CREDITS.md            Full credits and licences.
 Keep this with the code. og-image.png          The link-preview image.
 Keep it next to index.html.
+  404.html              Shown by most static hosts for a missing address. offline.html          Shown when nothing has been saved for offline use yet.

 HOW TO PUT IT ONLINE